KFMB-TV: History

 The station first signed on the air on May 16, 1949.
-It was the first television station in the San Diego market.
-The station was founded by Jack O. Gross, who also owned local radio station KFMB 760 AM (now KGB).
-San Diego Mayor Harley E. Knox was present at the station's first broadcast.
+It was the first television station in the San Diego media market.
+The station was founded by Jack O. Gross, who also owned local radio station KFMB (760 AM, now KGB).
+San Diego mayor Harley E. Knox was present at the station's first broadcast.
 The station cost Gross $300,000 to build.
 KFMB-TV has been a primary CBS affiliate since its sign-on and is the only television station in the market that has never changed its network affiliation.
 In its early years, channel 8 also maintained secondary affiliations with ABC, NBC and the DuMont Television Network.

 In October 1949, KFMB-TV signed an affiliation agreement with the short-lived Paramount Television Network.
 Channel 8 quickly became its strongest affiliate.
-The station received a network feed of Paramount programs that included among others, Hollywood Opportunity, Meet Me in Hollywood, Magazine of the Week, Time For Beany and Your Old Buddy.
+The station received a network feed of Paramount programs that included among others, Hollywood Opportunity, Meet Me in Hollywood, Magazine of the Week, Time for Beany and Your Old Buddy.
 KFMB-TV aired six hours of Paramount programs each week.
 Since there was no technical transmission network to distribute Paramount programs to its affiliates, KFMB-TV instead carried the network's programming via a transmitter link from the broadcast tower of Paramount's Los Angeles affiliate KTLA atop Mount Wilson, 90 mi from the KFMB-TV transmitter site on Mount Soledad.